What is the ISFORMULA Function?

 The results would be:

-So, the function gave us the cells that contained a formula.
+So, the function told us which of the cells contained a formula.

 Let’s see how this formula can be used with conditional formatting.
 If we are dealing with large amounts of data and we wish to highlight cells that contain a formula, we can do that using ISFORMULA along with conditional formatting.

-To apply conditional formatting that will highlight cells with formulas, we need to follow following steps:
+To apply conditional formatting that will highlight cells with formulas, we need to take the following steps:

 - Select cells D2:D7, with cell D2 as the active cell.